autoblocksai/python-airline-support-bot/README.md

 2. **Adding more flight data**: Modify the `_create_sample_flight_data()` method
 3. **Connecting to real APIs**: Replace the sample data with calls to airline APIs
 4. **Customizing responses**: Modify the system prompt in `_create_system_prompt()`

-## Tool Calling Benefits 🎯

-The new tool calling approach provides several advantages:

-- **🧠 Intelligent**: AI decides when to look up data vs. provide general information
-- **⚡ Efficient**: Only makes function calls when necessary
-- **🎯 Accurate**: Gets the most up-to-date flight information when needed
-- **💬 Natural**: Seamlessly integrates tool results into conversational responses
-- **🔧 Extensible**: Easy to add new tools and capabilities

-## Contributing 🤝

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support 💭

-For questions or issues, please open an issue on GitHub or contact the maintainer.

----

-Happy flying! ✈️